-And if you happen to be someone who practices natural birth control, your period is generally a safe time to have sex without protection.
+And if you happen to be someone who practices natural birth control, your period is generally a safer time to have sex without protection.
 That being said, Dr. Dweck warns that getting pregnant while on your period is possible, so practice caution.

-"While it super unlikely, it is still possible to get pregnant while having sex on your period," she says.
+"While it is super unlikely, it is still possible to get pregnant while having sex on your period," she says.
 "Occasionally for those with irregular menses, ovulation might occur while bleeding is present, so if you really want to avoid pregnancy, I recommend contraception."

 What to Do if You Feel Shame Around Period Sex

 While learning that period sex is good for you and coming up with an action plan for no-mess period sex are all great, it won't get you very far if the idea of having period sex makes you feel uncomfortable.

 If period sex just isn't your thing, don't worry about it.
 Dr. Dweck assures that a lot of people with periods just aren't that into it, and that's OK.
 But what if your resistance to period sex has less to do with preference and more to do with shame, or worrying what your partner will think?
 If that's the case—and if it bothers you—Dr. Dweck recommends talking to your doctor.
 "It's worth taking a deep dive into this with your gynecologist since education surrounding safety, risks and benefits might be enough to manage these feelings," she explains, noting that there can also be cultural influences and values people are brought up with that make them uncomfortable with period sex.
 In that case, consider talking to a mental health professional.